 The evictions and demolitions at Larung Gar are part of a wider attack on freedom of religion in Tibet.
 Despite the Chinese Communist Party (CCP) being officially atheist, the government attempts to exert control over Tibetan Buddhism, a religion that unifies many Tibetans.
 The CCP sees its control over Tibetan Buddhism as a means of ending the resistance to its military occupation of Tibet.
 In April 2016, Chinese president Xi Jinping stated: “Religious groups… must adhere to the leadership of the Communist Party of China.”

-The latest US State Department's report on international religious freedom (2019) states that the Chinese government has "continued to pursue a strategy of forced assimilation and suppression of Tibetan Buddhism throughout Tibet".
-It reports that authorities have "controlled monastic education, decided if religious venues could be built or repaired, and restrcited religious gatherings".
+The latest US State Department’s report on international religious freedom (2019) states that the Chinese government has “continued to pursue a strategy of forced assimilation and suppression of Tibetan Buddhism throughout Tibet”.
+It reports that authorities have “controlled monastic education, decided if religious venues could be built or repaired, and restricted religious gatherings”.

 Tibetan monasteries and nunneries have increasingly been put under the control of the CCP.
 They are required to fly Chinese flags and many are run from inside by committees loyal to Beijing.
 CCTV cameras are often installed.
-Numbers of residents at each monastery are tightly regulated.
+The numbers of residents at each monastery are tightly regulated.
 Chinese regulations also forbid Tibetans from establishing new monasteries.
 Tibetans are intimidated by security forces at prayer festivals and denied the opportunity to travel for religious teachings.

-Since the events of Larung Gar in 2017, the religious freedom of the residents have continued to be restricted as they have been prohibited from celebrating the Dechen Shingdrup festival, a major Buddhist festival, every year since 2016.
+Since the events of Larung Gar in 2017, the religious freedom of the residents has continued to be restricted as they have been prohibited from celebrating the Dechen Shingdrup festival, a major Buddhist festival, every year since 2016.

 Nevertheless, the evicted monks and nuns have continued to resist the Chinese authorities and a gathering at Larung Gar was reported in January 2019.
 The gathering was to commemorate the 15th anniversary of the death of the Buddhist institution’s founder – Khenpo Jigme Phuntsok.